 In this article, I will highlight the importance of inventory management in a B2B business is for your B2B business and how you can follow the best practices to maintain optimal business performance.
 I will also showcase how you can implement a simple MOQ strategy on Shopify to manage your B2B inventory.

-Before we dive into the importance of inventory management in B2B business, we first need to have a basic understanding of what inventory management actually is.
+Before we dive into the importance of inventory management in B2B business, we first need to have a basic understanding of what inventory management is.

 Inventory comprises all the goods and materials a business possesses, whether the finished products are ready for sale or the raw materials and components used in production.
 At each stage of inventory being used, the inventory has to be accounted for in the business.